h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - On ``H2OConf``, the setter ``setMapperXmx`` is replaced by ``setExternalMemory`` and the getter ``mapperXmx`` is replaced by ``externalMemory``.
 Also the Spark option ``spark.ext.h2o.hadoop.memory`` is replaced by ``spark.ext.h2o.external.memory``.

-- The methods ``getWithDetailedPredictionCol`` and ``setWithDetailedPredictionCol`` on all SW Algorithms and MOJO models were removed without replacement.

 - The ``withDetailedPredictionCol`` field on ``H2OMOJOSettings`` was removed without a replacement.